 Dameion Brown (George) performed the title role in Othello (Marin Shakespeare Company, MSC) in 2016, and was awarded “Best Lead Actor” from the Bay Area Theatre Critics Circle.
 He was also nominated by The Fallstaff Awards as “Best Principal Actor.”
 Dameion appeared in The Seagull (Utopia Theatre Project), Waafrika and The Farm (TheatreFIRST) winning another BATCC award, Dance of the Holy Ghost (Ubuntu Theatre Project), and Benedick in Much Ado About Nothing (MSC).
 He played the lead role in Pericles (MSC) in July 2018.
 He’s a Teaching Artist in the Department of Juvenile Justice in Stockton, CA, as well as in the Alameda Juvenile Hall Facility, and an Artist in Residence at MSC.

 Lucas Brandt (Mr. Marks) is a Bay Area based actor and educator.
-He was last seen on stage in Word for Word and Z Space's production of The Rime of the Ancient Mariner, Magic Theatre in Visible from Four States.
+He was last seen on stage in Word for Word and Z Space's production of The Rime of the Ancient Mariner, and at Magic Theatre in Visible from Four States.
 He has worked with a variety of companies around the bay, including Cal Shakes, SF Shakespeare Festival, Santa Cruz Shakespeare, Shotgun Players, Cinnabar Theater, Boxcar Theater and Berkeley Rep's PlayGround.
 Brandt graduated from UC Santa Cruz with both his Bachelors’ and Masters’ degree in Theater Arts.

 We are a not-for-profit theatre.
 DONATIONS and support are always appreciated.